JASON A. VANDEVER- TREASURER

 EXPERIENCE THE CONVENIENCE OF EASY PAY (Top)

 Easy Pay is the City of Charlottesville's new automatic payment option for City utility bills.
 Easy Pay saves time, money, and hassle by automatically deducting your bill amount from your bank account when it is due.
-Sign up today by completing the Easy Pay Application, attaching a voided check or deposit slip, and returning it to us.
+Sign up today by completing the Easy Pay Application, attaching a voided check or information from your financial institution with your name, account number, and routing information, and returning it to us.
 You'll know that your bill is being paid automatically when you see the message that you are an Easy Pay customer printed on your bill.
 For more information, contact the Utility Billing Office at (434) 970-3211 .